mjdescy/mjdescy.github.io/_posts/2018-04-30-introducing-the-new.md

 I am a daily crossword puzzle player.
 I enjoy them, though I am not terribly good at them, because I love word games and have read that crosswords help keep your mind sharp into old age.

-The New Yorker puzzle is a _tiny_ bit more challenging than I would like (as I said, I’m not a strong player), but I’m happy there’s another source of crossword puzzles (beyond the New York Times, which I also subscribe to) coming may way.
+The New Yorker puzzle is a _tiny_ bit more challenging than I would like (as I said, I’m not a strong player), but I’m happy there’s another source of crossword puzzles (beyond the New York Times, which I also subscribe to) coming my way.

 I hope they will someday move it into their iOS app.
 The scrolling behavior, which affects the on-page keyboard, is annoying on mobile.